oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

     -   `gecko1_8` - Mozilla Firefox
     -   `safari` - Safari & Google Chrome
     -   `opera` - Opera

+`-Dgwt.cssObfuscationStyle=pretty` causes GWT to compile with human-readable CSS names, for much easier development and debugging using Firebug or Developer Tools. `gwt.cssObfuscationStyle` defaults to `obs`, which means "obfuscated". `obs` should be used for production builds (and is the default if `-Dgwt.cssObfuscationStyle=pretty` if not specified.

 Tip: *Never use `ie6` with `gwt.userAgent`, Microsoft Internet Explorer 6 and 7 are **not** supported by oVirt web applications.*